nayakmk/nayakmk.github.io/_posts/2022-12-19-database-isolation-levels.md

 ---
 ### Read Phenomena in Concurrent Transactions

+When a lot of transactions are trying to update the same resource in parallel, then as a result of the updates performed against DB, some anomalies or phenomena can occur as below.

 #### Loss of Data

 If the two transactions want to change the same columns, the second transaction will overwrite the first one, therefore losing the first transaction update.
 So **an update is lost when a user overrides the current database state without realizing that someone else changed it between the moment of data loading and the moment the update** occurs.